arminzou/Quiz-Game/README.md

 9. Track the user's score.
 So each time an answer is correct, add 1 point to the score (Use closure technique).

 10. Display the score in the console.

+## How To Play:
+Simply Open up index.html file